The Triangle Weekender

 Hillsborough Hog Day

-Indulge in a celebration of all things pork, with delicious food, live music and family-friendly activities during this annual tradition that’s taken place for more than 40 years in Orange County, with profits going to support children’s projects, schools and nonprofits within the community.
+Indulge in a celebration of all things pork on East Margaret Lane, with delicious food, live music and family-friendly activities during this annual tradition that’s taken place for more than 40 years in Orange County.
+The event’s profits will go to support children’s projects, schools and nonprofits within the community.

 Pepperfest